alexanmtz/horizon-analytics/chainlit.md

 - hypothesis generation
 - suggesting next analytical steps

-The UI exists mainly to support the reasoning process, rather than replacing it with dashboards.

 ---

 ### Context Expansion

-A core principle behind Horizon is that **data rarely explains itself**.

-The system allows the AI to suggest and integrate contextual data sources such as:
+The system wants to allow the AI to suggest and integrate contextual data sources such as:

 - public holiday calendars
 - economic indicators
 - geography and time zones
 - banking infrastructure

-This transforms analytics from simple **data exploration** into **context discovery**.
+This transforms analytics from simple **data exploration** into **context discovery**, as apply the context to extend the data.

 ---